Pegasus Theatre

 The Pegasus Theatre (Θέατρο Πήγασος) is an association of professional and amateur actors.
 The repertoire is extensive and ranges from plays for children to the interpretation of classical Greek tragedies.
-The theatre is located in Agias Ekaterinis, Katerini, Greece.
+The theatre is located in Agias Ekaterinis district, Katerini, Greece.

 History

 Pegasus Theatre was officially founded in 1982 by students of the Drama School of the National Theatre of Northern Greece.
 As early as 1980, the first members of the theater started preparatory activities, so that in 2020 the 40th anniversary was celebrated.
 In the meantime many plays, written by domestic and foreign authors, have been performed.
 For example: